abhay-ajith/Team-404/User_Stories.md

   so that I will be able to ensure an organized travel plan and safe journey.[reason]

-- The Agent can do booking payments and view booking history [action] so that I will be able to help the customer with the ticket booking process.[reason]
+- The Agent can do booking payments and view booking history [action]. so that I will be able to help the customer with the ticket booking process.[reason]